 Clearly, the two rankings look at different matters and come to different results.
-Anyhow, diving into the companies in the GTM Research ranking, here’s a bit more info from Solar Love:
+Anyhow, diving into the companies in the GTM Research ranking, here’s a bit more info:

 Also, if the installer makes solar panels in the same country, communication may be enhanced because there is no cross-culture or cross-language issues.
 However, because of globalization, international business is common now, so cross-cultural situations might not be an issue.